-The State of Arizona has been allocated Community Development Block Grant (CDBG), HOME Investments Partnerships Program (HOME), Emergency Solutions Grant (ESG), Housing Opportunities for Persons with AIDS (HOPWA), and National Housing Trust Fund (NHTF) Consolidated Plan resources from the US Department of Housing and Urban Development in PY2023.
+The US Department of Housing and Urban Development will allocate the following PY2024 Consolidated Plan resources to the State of Arizona: Community Development Block Grant (CDBG), HOME Investments Partnerships Program (HOME), Emergency Solutions Grant (ESG), Housing Opportunities for Persons with AIDS (HOPWA), and National Housing Trust Fund (NHTF).

-At the time this Annual Action Plan was posted for Public Comment, the NHTF allocation had not yet been announced.
-The expected amount available from the NHTF is estimated at approximately half the amount received in PY2022.
-When the actual PY2023 NHTF allocation amount is known, this plan will be amended to reflect the actual amount.
-The amount of NHTF funds allocated to activities and to administration will be proportionately increased or decreased based on the increased or decreased allocation.
+At the time this Annual Action Plan was posted for public comment, the allocations were not yet formalized by HUD.
+The expected amounts available are equal to the PY2023 allocations.
+If there is an increase or decrease in any program allocation, the funds allocated by the State to activities and to administration will be proportionately increased or decreased based on the increased or decreased allocation, except that not less than \$2.5 HOME funds will be set-aside for owner-occupied housing rehabilitation.

-In addition to HUD CPD resources, the ADOH was allocated \$917,922 of FFY2022 and \$1,174,274 of FFY 2023 Recovery Housing Program (RHP) Funds.
-The RHP plan is amended separately from this Annual Action Plan.
+In addition to HUD CPD resources, the ADOH may be allocated FFY2024 Recovery Housing Program (RHP) Funds.
+As required by HUD, the RHP plan is amended and submitted separately from this Annual Action Plan.

-Program Annual Allocation Program Income and Prior Year Resources Total Available PY2023 Program Description CDBG \$9,905,563 \$ 0 \$9,905,563 Community Development Block Grant (CDBG) funds may be used for a variety of activities that address the needs of low-and-moderate-income residents and communities.
+Program Annual Allocation Program Income and Prior Year Resources Total Available PY2024 Program Description CDBG \$9,905,563 \$0 \$9,905,563 Community Development Block Grant (CDBG) funds may be used for a variety of activities that address the needs of low-and-moderate-income residents and communities.
 Eligible uses of funds include public improvements and services, housing, planning and administration.
 HUD requires the State of Arizona set-aside not 10% of the annual allocation for activities taking place in designated Colonias.
 All activities must meet a CDBG National Objective.

-Program Annual Allocation Program Income and Total Available Program Description Allocation Prior Year PY2023 Resources P12023 HOME \$6,798,544 \$ 0 \$6,798,544 HOME Investment Partnership Program (HOME) funds may be used to assist low-and-moderate-income owners and renters through new construction of housing, acquisition and/or rehabilitation of housing, tenant-based rental assistance, and homeownership assistance.
-15% of HOME funds are set aside for development activities carried out by specially-formed nonprofit organizations called Community Housing Development Organizations HOPWA \$608,782 \$0 \$608,782 The Housing Opportunities for Persons with AIDS (HOPWA) program funds housing assistance and support services for low-income persons with HIV/AIDS and their families.
-ESG \$1,766,224 \$0 \$1,766,224 The Emergency Solutions Grant (ESG) program provides funding to: 1) engage homeless individuals and families living on the street; 2) improve the number and quality of emergency shelters; 3) help operate shelters; 4) provide essential services to shelter residents; 5) rapidly rehouse individuals and families experiencing homelessness; and 6) prevent families and individuals from becoming homeless.
-NHTF \$5,766,566 \$0 \$5,766,566 The National Housing Trust Fund (NHTF) is targeted to building, rehabilitating, preserving, and operating rental housing for extremely low-income people.
+Program Annual Program Total Program Description

+Allocation Income and Available

+Prior Year PY2024

+46 700 544 Resources 46 700 544

+HOME \$6,798,544 \$0 \$6,798,544 HOME Investment Partnership Program

+(HOME) funds may be used to assist low-

+and-moderate-income owners and renters

+through new construction of housing,

+acquisition and/or rehabilitation of housing,

+tenant-based rental assistance, and

+homeownership assistance.
+15% of HOME

+funds are set aside for development

+activities carried out by specially-formed

+nonprofit organizations called Community

+Housing Development Organizations

+HOPWA \$608,782 \$0 \$608,782 The Housing Opportunities for Persons with

+AIDS (HOPWA) program funds housing

+assistance and support services for low-

+income persons with HIV/AIDS and their

+families.

+ESG \$1,766,224 \$0 \$1,766,224 The Emergency Solutions Grant (ESG)

+program provides funding to: 1) engage

+homeless individuals and families living on

+the street; 2) improve the number and

+quality of emergency shelters; 3) help

+operate shelters; 4) provide essential

+services to shelter residents; 5) rapidly re-

+house individuals and families experiencing

+homelessness; and 6) prevent families and

+individuals from becoming homeless.

+NHTF \$6,176,374 \$0 \$6,176,374 The National Housing Trust Fund (NHTF) is

+targeted to building, rehabilitating,

+preserving, and operating rental housing for

+extremely low-income people.